Top 5 Best Christmas Markets in Europe for a Magical Holiday Adventure

 • Wooden toys and Bohemian crafts

-• Stunning views of Prague Castle in winter
+• Stunning views of Prague Castle

 What to Do

-• Drink hot mead or mulled wine
+• Sip hot mead or mulled wine

-• Watch live nativity scenes
+• Catch a live nativity scene

 Photo by Prague Experience

-Budapest, Hungary – Festive, Affordable, and Cozy
+Budapest, Hungary – Cozy, Festive, and Totally Charming

 What to Expect